Translation scholar Peter Newmark (A Textbook of Translation, p. 45) equates naturalness with frequency. Sounds basic, but often ignored.

 The expressions a translator uses must be frequent in the target language – excepting the rare case that the source text author deliberately uses an expression that’s not frequent in the source language.

-Translators should verify every single collocation, even if they think they know it by heart.
+Translators should verify every single collocation they use, even if they think they know it by heart.

 If you know two collocations that might work, just check which one gets more hits on Google.
-If your collocation is missing a word, use a corpus search engine, such as the BYU Corpus.
+If you’re missing a word, use a corpus search engine, such as the BYU Corpus.

 - Example: “hochtönend eingeläutet” => you should be looking for the verb, the adjective is just a modifier of the verb.
 A modifier is an “optional element in a phrase […]“.